Skip to content

 Follow this Quickstart guide to set up a new project.

-The most important step is getting your API Key (NEXT_PUBLIC_ALCHEMY_API_KEY) and ensuring your project is configured correctly on your dashboard.
+The most important step is getting your API key (NEXT_PUBLIC_ALCHEMY_API_KEY) and ensuring your project is configured correctly on the dashboard.
 Make sure you have Hyperliquid enabled as a network on your app.

 Hyperliquid account config Hyperliquid dashboard support

 Next, navigate to your page.tsx, and get the embedded EOA address using useSigner().
-This new embedded EOA, also known as a signer, will be where users assets live and will sign transactions.
+This new embedded EOA will be where user assets live and will sign transactions.

 const signer = useSigner();

-Note: in order access your embedded EOA created by Alchemy Signer, you need to have finished authentication.
-To check your authentication status, you can check useSignerStatus().
+Note: to access your embedded EOA, you need to have finished authentication.
+To check your authentication status, use useSignerStatus().
 For example:

 ...